About Us

 BSI

 The British Standards Institute form the backbone of internationally recognised standards.
-Consumers that want to see proof of an arduous and rigorous examination of BSI Sustainability standards, follow this
+Consumers that want to see proof of an arduous and rigorous examination of BSI Sustainability standards, follow this link**** to explore the multiples of standards that BSI provide across all industries including BS EN ISO 14001, ISO 50001, ISO 14068, Net zero, and more.

-Look for the BSI Kite Mark for BS ISO 14068-1** Carbon Neutral Products.
+Look for the BSI Kite Mark for BS ISO 14068-1**** Carbon Neutral Products.
 Morrisons Supermarkets achieved 60% reduction in carbon footprint for their free range eggs as part of this initiative.
-One of our corporate partners New English Teas* is accredited to SA8000(R) a USA based global equivalent to ISO BSI 9001 and 14001.
+One of our corporate partners New English Teas**** is accredited to SA8000(R) a USA based global equivalent to BS EN ISO 9001 and 14001.

 The food sector is a primary focus for BSI due to its high GHG contribution, estimated at 34% of all global emissions.
-Expect to see more BSI Kitemarks and if there is one product you feel should be kitemarked -
+Expect to see more BSI Kitemarks and if there is one product you feel should be kitemarked - tell us.
+If we agree with you we will action a benchmark.

 Founded in 2018 Naturally Sustainable is operated by people with decades of experience in supply chain benchmarking and certification.